Combined Cadet Force

 CCF is not just for those who plan a career in the Forces, it is a youth organisation sponsored by the Ministry of Defence that helps develop a number of leadership and life enhancing skills.

-There’s lots of fun and friendship involved too, so much so that after the annual summer camp which takes place at a military camp, many students opt to continue their CCF activities, taking on increasingly responsible leadership roles as they progress through the school.
+There’s lots of fun and friendship involved too, so much so that after the annual summer camp which takes place at a military camp, many pupils opt to continue their CCF activities, taking on increasingly responsible leadership roles as they progress through the school.

 Links with military families